Troubleshoot event transmission issues from a data source

 To discover your data sources and enable analytics, do the following:

 Click Settings > Data Sources > Security to view your discovered data sources.
-Citrix Analytics automatically discovers the data sources that you have subscribed on your Citrix Cloud account.
+Citrix Analytics automatically discovers the data sources that you have subscribed to your Citrix Cloud account.

 On the Data Sources page, the discovered data sources appear as site cards.
 By default, the data processing is off.